 Known throughout Southern Colorado for her skill in settling difficult conflicts as a mediator or arbiter, Ms. McKenna also directed the largest dispute resolution program in Colorado for ten years.
 She has taught conflict resolution skills to attorneys, judges, and law enforcement in Southern Colorado.

 Ms. McKenna enjoys the investigative side of the law – finding the evidence, documents, or law that leads to settlement.
 As she learned in the Army, “Always do your own reconnaissance.”

 In addition to the real estate litigation work she does for Fortenberry Law Group, Ms. McKenna practices Colorado and Veterans’ Disability appellate law, and family law.
 Ms. McKenna regularly provides pro bono services through the El Paso County Bar Association.

 Having travelled on five continents and lived on four, Ms. McKenna loves the open skies of the Mountain West.
 She also enjoys walking her basset hounds, gourmet cooking, and creative non-fiction.

 Roni Reynolds joined Fortenberry Law Group September of 2019, as a part-time Paralegal.
 She is very excited to be a part of this team of talented professionals having never worked with a more caring group of people.
-"I truly loves my job," says Roni.
-Following her retirement, she was especially thrilled to find a part-time job where she could utilize the skills acquired over the past 40+ years.
+"I truly love my job," says Roni.
+She was especially thrilled to find an opportunity where she could utilize the skills acquired over the past 40+ years.